Posted February 5, 2020

 Ransomware of Epidemic Proportions

-In the last month of 2019, at least four cities were hit with devastating ransomware attacks.
+In the last month of 2019, at least three cities were hit with devastating ransomware attacks.

 First, there was Pensacola, Florida.
 The city’s government phones, email systems, and internet servers were rendered useless after ransomware-wielding hackers demanded $1 million in exchange for a decryptor.
 The city subsequently paid Deloitte $140,000 to figure out who may have been affected in the aftermath.
 Pensacola officials ultimately decided they would pay for identity monitoring services for 60,000 of its residents.
 The city did not have a cybersecurity insurance policy.